webtech257/webtech257/README.md

 - 👯 I’m looking to collaborate on **live projects**

-- 📝 I regularly write articles on [coding and ethics](coding and ethics)
+- 📝 I regularly update myself on the new techs

 - 💬 Ask me about **Backend development**